twiz-/split-analytics/README.md

   end
  ```

- Ok, so now every time you execute an action in your application and event should be created.
+ Ok, so now every time you execute an action in your application an `AnalyticsEvent` should be created.
 To confirm this is working visit a couple pages in your applicaiton then open up your rails console and run `AnalyticsEvent.count`.
 This will basically return the number of actions you just committed by jumping around your application.

 ####Create the analytics dashbaord